Killer Concept (2021) Review

 A while back I reviewed Driven, a horror comedy twist on Collateral.
 Now that film’s director Glenn Payne and writer/star Casey Dillard are back with another dark comedy, Killer Concept.
 This time out their target is low-budget filmmaking.
 And just to make it interesting they did it as an ultra-low budget film with a budget of nine hundred dollars and a main cast and crew that consisted of five people.
 Can they come up with something that doesn’t look like the similarly budgeted Joker Scarecrow?

-Seth (Coley Bryant, Slender)is planning to make his first movie and he thinks he’s got a killer concept.
+Seth (Coley Bryant, Slender, The Reaper Man)is planning to make his first movie and he thinks he’s got a killer concept.
 The film will be based on an unsolved, and recent, series of murders.
 He’s got true crime writer Holly (Casey Dillard, Starve, Earthrise) writing it, but she’s not happy with the way he keeps sensationalizing the crimes.

 They’ve gotten Mark (Glenn Payne, OzLand, Stagrassle Paranormal) involved and he has even more reason than Holly to be concerned.
 He was the one who committed the murders.
 That’s not a spoiler BTW, the film gives it away in the first ten minutes.
 In fact, much of the fun comes from you knowing it while his collaborators don’t.

 Killer Concept opens with a nice visualization of a scene from the script before morphing into a production meeting.
 Holly wants accuracy and questions why one of the murders is taking place in a shower.
 “Do you want to make a documentary or a good movie?” is Seth’s response.
 I can imagine this happening in more than one film “based on true events”.